Belle Le Grand

-Belle Le Grand is a 1951 American Western film directed by Allan Dwan and written by D.D.
-Beauchamp.
-The film stars Vera Ralston, John Carroll, William Ching, Hope Emerson, Grant Withers, Stephen Chase, John Qualen and Harry Morgan.
-The film was released on January 27, 1951, by Republic Pictures.
+Belle Le Grand is a 1951 American Western film directed by Allan Dwan, written by D.D.
+Beauchamp and starring Vera Ralston and John Carroll.
+It was released on January 27, 1951 by Republic Pictures.

 Plot

-In 1850, in Natchez, Mississippi, Sally Sinclair (Vera Ralston) is sentenced to prison as an accessory to murder.
-Upon her release five years later, she vows to get the money to take care of her young sister, Nan, and by the 1860s, has used her skill at gambling to amass a fortune.
-Soon she is a successful casino owner in San Francisco and using the name Belle Le Grand.
-Belle becomes involved in a silver mine intrigue between rivals Lucky John Kilton (John Carroll) and Montgomery Crane (Stephen Chase), a longtime nemesis of Belle's.
-When Nan Henshaw (Muriel Lawrence), now a trained and talented opera singer thanks to lessons paid for by Belle, gives a concert in San Francisco, she catches the eye of Kilton, though it is apparent Belle is interested in him.
-The story takes the characters to Virginia City, Nevada, where Belle must try to use her wits and wealth to help her sister even as she fights her feelings for Kilton and battles their mutual enemy, Crane.
+In 1850 Natchez, Mississippi, Sally Sinclair is sentenced to prison as an accessory to murder.
+Upon her release five years later, she vows to acquire the money needed to care for her young sister Nan.
+By the 1860s, Sally has used her skill at gambling to amass a fortune.
+She becomes a successful casino owner in San Francisco under the name of Belle Le Grand.

+Belle becomes involved in a silver-mine intrigue between rivals Lucky John Kilton and Montgomery Crane, Belle's longtime nemesis.
+When Nan, now a talented opera singer because of lessons funded by Belle, sings in a concert in San Francisco, she catches the eye of Kilton, although Belle is interested in him.

+In Virginia City, Nevada, Belle must use her wits and wealth to help her sister even as she fights her feelings for Kilton and battles Crane, their mutual enemy.